Nancy Sandars: Post-war

 in Western European archaeology.
 The course covered the Palaeolithic, and Iron Age periods, and also the archaeology of the Celts.
 The diploma took her three years to complete because of periods of illness.

 From 1946 to 1948, Sandars, Richard J. C. Atkinson and Peggy Piggott, were involved in rescue excavations in Dorchester, revealing a number of previously unknown Neolithic monuments.
 By Easter 1948, the area had been overtaken by gravel-working.
 They used areal survey and the first instance of applying a resistivity survey to prehistoric monuments.
 The excavation was praised for using the "most modern methods" and for publishing "a document of permanent value which reflects great credit on the authors, each of whom played a leading part in the actual field investigations".

 Sandars spent a year at the British School at Athens.
 She then undertook postgraduate research at St Hugh's College, Oxford.
 She worked with Christopher Hawkes, the then Professor of European Prehistory.
 She graduated from the University of Oxford with a Bachelor of Letters (BLitt) degree.
 Her thesis for her BLitt was edited and became her first book, Bronze Age Cultures in France.

 In 1952, Sandars travelled to Greece to work on an excavation on the island of Chios.
 This dig was led by Sinclair Hood; Sandars and Hood had studied together, with both being at the Institute of Archaeology in 1947.

 As part of her research, Sandars undertook a number of trips exploring archaeological sites throughout Europe.
 In 1954, she toured Greece, visiting Athens and Crete.
 In 1958, she once more toured Greece and also Turkey as part of research into the Aegean Bronze Age; she was accompanied by the anthropologist John Campbell and classical archaeologist Dorothea Gray.
 In 1960, she travelled to Romania and Bulgaria with Stuart Piggott, Terence Powell and John Cowen.
 She had received a grant from St Hugh's College, Oxford (her alma mater) to research the European Neolithic.
 As these countries were behind the Iron Curtain which few Western Europeans had been able to cross, she was required to report to the Foreign Office when she returned to England.

 Sandars wrote a prose rendition of Epic of Gilgamesh that was published by Penguin Books in 1960.
 She used scholarly translations from the Akkadian by A. Heidel and E. A. Speiser and from the Sumerian by S. N. Kramer.
 Her version proved very popular and sold over one million copies.

 Sandars continued her travels and research tours across Europe and the Middle East, visiting sites and museums.
 She published Prehistoric Art in Europe in the Pelican History of Art series in 1967, in which she rejected religious interpretations for cave art and championed an approach that instead focused on nature and illusion.
-He research interests moved in the second millennium BC, and she published Sea-Peoples: warriors of the ancient Mediterranean in 1978, looking at the Sea Peoples and the associated collapses of the great civilisations of the Mediterranean.
+Her research interests moved to the second millennium BC, and she published Sea-Peoples: warriors of the ancient Mediterranean in 1978, looking at the Sea Peoples and the associated collapses of the great civilisations of the Mediterranean.